Amazon Analytics: The Ultimate Guide for 2023

-Amazon analytics has been around for years but recent updates now mean it is a must-have tool for brands who are selling their products on the marketplace.
+Amazon analytics has been around for years, but updates in the previous few years now mean it is a must-have tool for brands who are selling their products on the marketplace.

-As well as undergoing a name change, Amazon Brand Analytics now features improved data, as well as a new report for advertising attribution.
-But, best of all, Amazon analytics is now available for free.
+As well as undergoing a name change, Amazon Brand Analytics now features improved data, including a new report for advertising attribution and the Search Analytics Dashboard, which provides sellers with search performance insights.

-Here’s everything you need to know about this new and improved feature for the coming year.
+Here’s everything you need to know about Amazon Analytics in 2022:

 Amazon Brand Analytics is a selection of reports available to approved members of the Amazon Brand Registry.